 Compare ROST & URI Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 Ross Stores operates as an off-price apparel and accessories retailer with the majority of its sales derived from its Ross Dress for Less banner.
 The company opportunistically procures excess brand-name merchandise made available via manufacturing overruns and retail liquidation sales at a 20%-60% discount to full prices.
 As such, its stores are often filled with a vast array of stock-keeping units, each with minimal product depth that creates a treasure hunt shopping experience.
-The firm's more than 1,750 Ross Dress for Less stores are primarily located in densely populated suburban communities and typically serve middle-income consumers.
-Ross also operates about 350 DD's Discounts chains targeting lower-income shoppers.
+The firm's more than 1,850 Ross Dress for Less stores are primarily located in densely populated suburban communities and typically serve middle-income consumers.
+Ross also operates around 360 DD's Discounts chains targeting lower-income shoppers.